 It gets very hot out there in July and August.
 If you are on medication it can intensify the heats affects.
 Always wear a full coverage hat.
 Do not drink coffee that morning.
 Stay very relaxed, look for shade and take it easy!

 Sneakers, Tennis Shoes, Sandals and Running Shoes are definitely not recommended for Mt.Tam hiking, due to the steep, extremely rocky and root covered trails.
 Sturdy, hard soled, mid to high cut Hiking boots are needed.

-Call to hear our taped message about upcoming hikes.
+Check website for any last minute updates.
 Due to a last minute illness of a hike leader, or due to unpredictable road or traffic conditions, or not being able to find a replacement leader, a hike leader may not be able to make it to the hike.
 In that case, hikers are advised to seek information at Pantoll Kiosk.